Briancodes23/Group-Volunteer-project-with-ChinaVisionCharity---Microsoft-Visual-Studio-C-/README.md

 Software & Installation?
 Microsoft Visual Studio 2012 Express

-Note: This is not the final version of the complete development project.
+Note: This is not the final version of the complete development project as this project was for learning purposes.